 History of the museum

-On May 8, 1938, the Ludza guard troops opened the Ludza History and Ethnographic Museum, but in fact took over the materials contained in the Latgalian culture promotion society.
+On May 8, 1938, the Ludza guard troops opened the Ludza History and Ethnographic Museum, but in fact took over the materials contained in the Latgalian Culture Promotion Society.
 As a museum of ethnography and history in Ludza, it existed until the Second World War.
 Ethnographic and archaeological collections disappeared during the war.
 Immediately after the war, a Local History Museum was organized in Ludza.
 When 200 exhibits were collected, they began to create an exposition.

-After Jāzeps Timoškāns the duties of the Museum’s director were taken by Pāvels Naglis, Valfrīds Rancāns, Silvija Gailāne, Ivars Bārbāls, Inga Prikule.
-From August 2012 the Museum is directed by Milāna Bule.
+After Jāzeps Timoškāns, the duties of the Museum’s director were taken by Pāvels Naglis, Valfrīds Rancāns, Silvija Gailāne, Ivars Bārbāls, Inga Prikule.
+From August 2012 the Museum is lead by Milāna Bule.